We provide our thoughts on the latest Consumer Electronics Show conference.

 - We believe that many advancements across industries are likely to rely on effective artificial intelligence (AI) to attain further growth.
 This observation reinforces our conviction in companies that provide hardware which enables advanced computation as well as those that provide advanced software capabilities for companies engaging in AI research.

-- Manufacturing and construction sectors are looking to digitise their workflows through processes such as virtual design capabilities and physical product testing simulations.
+- Manufacturing and construction sectors are looking to digitize their workflows through processes such as virtual design capabilities and physical product testing simulations.

 - Although broad sentiment on metaverse-exposed stocks has dampened, the metaverse continues to appear primed to shape the next generation of human interaction.